alantheprice/ledit-agent/README.md

 - Specify the exact version: `ledit-version: 'v0.5.10'`
 - This can happen due to Go module proxy caching
 - Minimum v0.5.10 is required for max-iterations support

+### PR Review Claims Files Don't Exist
+If the reviewer says files added in the PR don't exist:
+- Ensure your checkout step includes: `ref: ${{ github.event.pull_request.head.ref }}`
+- The reviewer needs to analyze the PR branch, not the base branch
+- See the PR Review example for correct checkout configuration

 ## Contributing